seqwalt/PoseEstimation/README.md

+Note: the most up-to-date code is in the EPnP branch.

 # File system
 - PoseEstimation is an object pose estimation project utilizing OpenGL for real-time synthetic data.
 How to build with make is outlined below.
 - src has the source files for the project.